 At Your Service

 Upon your arrival at the Crane Trust Nature & Visitor Center, please proceed to the front desk to receive instructions.
-After a short tour of the center, you will caravan three short miles over to the Crane Trust private lands where you'll meet Chuck Cooper, Chief Executive Officer.
+You will caravan three short miles over to the Crane Trust private lands where you'll meet Chuck Cooper, Chief Executive Officer.
 You'll have some time to settle into your cottage before meeting additional staff as your experience gets underway.

 Chief Executive Officer